codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ##### Ideas to follow-through with:
 - [ ] Should find this little post-it with nice VSCode shortcuts on it.
 Would be helpful too.
 - [ ] Should try working with the big screen to see how it feels
+- [ ] Ask the question about embedded video in #100DaysOfCode Slack + fCC Forum

 #### Also:
 - [ ] Add a burger nav to the Tech doc project